kalinda99/ARepoBuilder/README.md

 ## Okay, I get it!
 Let's go to the Getting Started section already!
 Before we get to using ARB, here's some things you should have installed and setup:
 ### Requirements:
-- Everything needed to compile packages (build-devel, for example)
+- Everything needed to compile packages (`base-devel`, for example)
 - [A clean Chroot](https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot) (we'll be compiling packages here to keep things seperate from the system)
 - `sudo` (more on this later)
 - `git` (the AUR uses this)